kyhau/docker-notebook/docker-configurations.md

     1. Azure
     1. Google

+1. Which of the following is how to configure the Docker daemon to start on boot (on Ubuntu)?

+    1. Use `upstart` for Ubuntu 14.10 and below
+    1. Use `systemd` for most current Linux distributions (RHEL, CentOS, Fedora, Ubuntu 16.04 and higher)

 1. The following are requirements for Docker to run but are NOT installed as dependencies as they exist on most full system installations: